marvin-hansen/bazel_rust_example/README.md

 ### MODULE.bazel (ex.
 WORKSPACE)

-One major weakness of the previous WORKSPACE format was that it used a very complicated and verbose syntax that resulted in very large config files that are hard to maintain over time.
-There were a lot more issues, but most of them boiled down to maintainability.
-The new MODULE file indeed simplifies a lot.
-Conventionally, you need to configure at least three section for a Rust project and then some custom tools.
+One major weakness of the previous WORKSPACE format was that it used a very complicated and verbose syntax, resulting in very large config files that are hard to maintain over time.
+There were many more issues, but most boiled down to maintainability.The new MODULE file indeed simplifies a lot.
+Conventionally you configure at least three sections for a Rust project and then some custom tools.
 Specifically, you need:

 1) Bazel build rules from the Bazel Central Registry.
 2) Toolchains, at least the Rust toolchain is required